Build

 Know what you want

-Ask friends and family for referrals
+Ask friends and family for referrals.

 Don’t hesitate to ask as many questions as possible about the remodel, so you can get an accurate idea of how things played out.
-Inquire about the contractor’s work style, team, schedule, and, obviously, the final bill.
+Inquire about the contractor’s work style, team, schedule, and the final bill.
 If they seem satisfied with the work, you can get the contractor’s contact details and talk to them directly.

-Inquire about license and insurance
+Inquire about the license and insurance.

 You want to hire a contractor who knows exactly what they’re doing, not someone who will test their handyman skills while remodelling your home.
 That means you need to look for a licensed and insured contractor.

-A license guarantees they have undergone adequate training and acquired the necessary skills and qualifications to carry out remodelling projects at the highest standards.
 Working with an insured contractor is just as important as it protects you from liability in case anything goes wrong and they get injured while working on your property.
 The last thing you want is to deal with a personal injury claim if an accident occurs during the project.
 So, license and insurance are non-negotiable when hiring a contractor.

 Check out reviews

-Look at past projects
+Look at past projects.

-Most contractors will provide proof of their craftsmanship by including pictures of past projects in their portfolio or creating an online gallery on their website where you can see the results they’ve achieved so far.
+Most contractors will provide proof of their craftsmanship by including pictures of past projects in their portfolio or creating an online gallery where you can see the results they’ve achieved so far.
 If these projects meet your expectations, you might have a winner.
 However, remember that pictures don’t always reflect reality, so don’t base your decision on a few images alone.

 Have a face-to-face meeting